USF International Photo Competition

 Landscape, Seascape, or Cityscape

-- Three awards and two honorable mention awards will be given in the category of International Landscape, Seascape, or Cityscape.
-Photos must be of a landmark or landscape that is clearly identifiable as an international location.
+- Photos must be of a landmark or landscape that is clearly identifiable as an international location.

-- Three awards and two honorable mention awards will be given in the category of Portrait.
-Photos should feature people living in the natural environment or culture of a foreign land.
+- Photos should feature people living in the natural environment or culture of a foreign land.

-- One Award will be given for the best Bulls Abroad photograph.
-Students should wear USF paraphernalia (i.e. t-shirt, cap, USF flag, etc.).
+- Students should wear USF regalia (i.e. t-shirt, cap, USF flag, etc.).
 Be creative, photos should be original and should highlight the best of the country visited.
 Dynamic/action photos encouraged.
-For example, a row of students in USF jerseys/t-shirts eating fish and chips in London with Big Ben in the background.
-Again be creative and think about photos that would look great as a magazine cover (and your photo just might end up on the cover of a magazine!)
+For example, a row of students in USF t-shirts eating fish and chips in London with Big Ben in the background.
+Think about photos that would look great as a magazine cover (and your photo just might end up on the cover of a USF magazine!)

-- One award will be given for the Grand Prize photo.
-Judges are looking for photos that display exceptional artistic merit and provide an overall representation of the experience.
+- Judges are looking for photos that display exceptional artistic merit and provide an overall representation of the experience.

 Photo Submission Deadline